Acer Laptop

 Removing the hard drive

-The hard drive will be free to come off after pushing it to the left (and therefore disconnected from its SATA connector)
+The hard drive will be free to come off after pushing it to the left (and disconnected from its SATA connector)

 Step 3